On Wirsing's problem in small exact degree: Introduction and main results

 As noticed in~\cite{moscj}, the exponent $w_{=n}(\xi)$ would coincide with $w_{n}(\xi)$ if we omit the irreduciblity condition on $P$ in Definition~\ref{d3}, by multiplying polynomials derived from Dirichlet's Theorem with suitable powers of the variable $T$ if needed.
 The same holds when we do not restrict to exact degree, see Lemma~\ref{hiw} below.
 However, for our exponent, it is unclear if it is bounded below by $n$ for every transcendental real number $\xi$.
 As a byproduct of our method, we can verify this for small $n$.

 \begin{theorem} For an integer $1\leq n\leq 7$ and every transcendental real number $\xi$ we have

 \end{theorem}

-The bound appears to be optimal, extremal numbers $\xi$ defined by Roy~\cite{roy} satisfy $w_3(\xi)= w_2(\xi)= 2+\sqrt{5}$ and $w_{=3}(\xi)= \widehat{w}_{3}(\xi)=3$, see~\cite{ext}.
+The bound $n$ is clearly optimal, almost all $\xi$ induce equalities in Theorem~\ref{t2}.
+Examples where $w_n(\xi)>\wo$ but still the left estimate is sharp are given by extremal numbers $\xi$ defined by Roy~\cite{roy}: they satisfy $w_3(\xi)= w_2(\xi)= 2+\sqrt{5}$ and $w_{=3}(\xi)= \widehat{w}_{3}(\xi)=3$, see~\cite{ext}.
 Similar results apply for every Sturmian continued fraction~\cite{jnt}.
 Theorem~\ref{t2} was known for $n=2$ in view of \eqref{eq:jm} and \eqref{eq:stand}.
 The claim for $n=3$ also occurs in~\cite{moscj}.
 However, there was a mistake in the latter proof.
 Indeed, in the proof of~\cite[Theorem 3.2]{moscj}, we cannot assume that the involved polynomial $Q$ has degree less than $n$, as it could have degree $n$ but be reducible.
 In this case we cannot deduce $w_{=3}(\xi)\geq \widehat{w}_{3}(\xi)\geq 3$.
 Thus the preparatory result Theorem~\ref{t4} below from~\cite{moscj} in its present form is insufficient to derive the claim.
-This is a serious technical obstacle, see also Section~\ref{intro3} below.
+This is a serious technical obstacle, see also \S~\ref{intro3} below.
 So we provide a new, correct proof of the case $n=3$ of Theorem~\ref{t2} and settle the cases $n\in \{ 4,5,6,7\}$ as well in the present paper.
 Our proof still uses Theorem~\ref{t4} derived in~\cite{moscj}, however embedded in a considerably more intricate argument.

 We want to point out that our proofs show that Theorems~\ref{H},~\ref{t1},~\ref{t2} hold for all pairs $n$ and $\xi$ satisfying $\wo>2n-7$.
 The best known unconditional upper bound valid for any real $\xi$ is $\wo\leq 2n-2$ for $n\geq 10$, and slightly weaker bounds for smaller $n$.
 See~\cite{ichacta}, where also a stronger conjectural bound of order $\wo< (1+\frac{1}{\sqrt{2}})n$ was motivated.